AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/using-themes-in-core-components.md

 #### 2. Definir nome de um tema {#set-name-of-theme}

-1. Abra a pasta de temas em um editor de texto simples.
+1. Abra a pasta de temas no IDE.
 Por exemplo, para abrir a variável `aem-forms-theme-canvas` pasta no editor de código do Visual Studio.

 1. Navegue até a `aem-forms-theme-canvas` pasta.